 An Individual Learning Plan (ILP) is designed to assist students who have been identified as needing extra support or enrichment in English, Mathematics or Social Development.
 Programs for Students with Disabilities Access to comprehensive, relevant and challenging educational programs is provided for students with Disabilities and Impairments.
 Literacy and Numeracy Support Programs P-6 Students who require additional assistance in literacy are supported by specialist literacy and numeracy support teachers.

 Children in the program at ARPS have been identified based on multiple sources of data collated and teacher input.
-Ongoing assessments throughout 2022 have also been taken into account when students have entered the program.
 Small groups are withdrawn from class for targeted teaching usually 2-3 times per week for 45 minute sessions.
 The groups are fluid and are based on 5 week cycles, where some students move into groups and others move out depending on their needs.

 Maths Olympiad